-CES 2017: LG shows off chore-performing robots and a TV as thin as wallpaper
+CES 2017: LG shows off chore-performing robots and new OLED TV as thin as wallpaper

 The W comes in two OLED display sizes: 65 inches and 77 inches.

-LG also said all of its appliances moving forward will come with Wi-FI connection capabilities, including a new refrigerator with an Android touchscreen panel.
+LG also said all of its appliances moving forward will come with Wi-Fi connection capabilities, including a new refrigerator with an Android touchscreen panel.

 The company continues to embrace the smart home space, too.
 Its new LG Hub Robot smart speaker -- available in small and large sizes -- controls internet-connected products like lights, plays music and acts as a personal assistant.